slim-template/slim/README.md

 ### Available options

-The following options are exposed by the `Slim::Engine` and can be set with `Slim::Engine.set_default_options`.
+The following options are exposed by the `Slim::Engine` and can be set with `Slim::Engine.set_options`.
 There are a lot of them but the good thing is, that Slim checks the configuration keys and reports an error if you try to use an invalid configuration key.